 (c) The number of appropriately trained staff available to apply or initiate seclusion or restraint shall be adequate to ensure safety.
 The use of non-agency employed law enforcement personnel, e.g., local police, to substitute for the lack of sufficient numbers of appropriately trained staff in such situations is prohibited.

-(1) The agency shall ensure that all direct care staff and any other staff involved in the use of seclusion or restraint receive initial and annual training designed to minimize their use.
+(1) The provider shall ensure that all direct care staff and any other staff involved in the use of seclusion or restraint receive initial and annual training designed to minimize their use.

 (b) Staff shall be trained in understanding how their behavior can affect the behavior of clients.

-(2) The agency shall identify, educate and approve staff members to use seclusion or restraint.
+(2) The provider shall identify, educate and approve staff members to use seclusion or restraint.
 Competency of staff in the use and documentation of seclusion or restraint methods shall be routinely evaluated.
-The results of evaluations shall be maintained by the agency for a minimum of three years for each staff member identified.
+The results of evaluations shall be maintained by the provider for a minimum of three years for each staff member identified.

 (a) Staff shall have appropriate training prior to utilizing seclusion or restraint, and, at a minimum, annually thereafter.
-The exception to annual training is a first aid and/or CPR training/certification program of a nationally recognized certifying body, e.g. the american red cross or american heart association, when that certifying body establishes a longer time frame for certification and renewal.
+The exception to annual training is a first aid or CPR training or certification program of a nationally recognized certifying body, e.g. the American red cross or American heart association, when that certifying body establishes a longer time frame for certification and renewal.

 (i) Staff shall be trained in and demonstrate competency in the identification and assessment of those possible risk factors identified in paragraph (G) of this rule and to understand how these may impact the way a client responds to seclusion or restraint, and place an individual at greater risk to experience physical or psychological trauma during an episode of seclusion or restraint;

-(ii) Staff shall be trained in and demonstrate competency in choosing the least restrictive intervention based on an individualized assessment of the client's behavioral and/or medical status or condition;
+(ii) Staff shall be trained in and demonstrate competency in choosing the least restrictive intervention based on an individualized assessment of the client's behavioral and medical status or condition;

 (iii) Staff shall be trained in and demonstrate competency in the safe application of all seclusion or restraint interventions he or she is authorized to perform, including specific training in utilization of transitional hold, if applicable;